sabuhish/fastapi-mail/README.md

 The key features are:

--  sending emails with either with FastApi or using asyncio module
+-  sending emails either with FastApi or using asyncio module
 -  sending emails using FastApi background task managment
 -  sending files either from form-data or files from server
 -  Using Jinja2 HTML Templates